-Asia is top of the class and the US is lagging behind, according a new world-wide survey of the skills of school students.
+Asia is top of the class and the United States is lagging behind, according a new world-wide survey of the skills of school students.

 The results of Program for International Student Assessment (PISA) were released today by the Organization for Economic Co-operation and Development (OECD).
 The global assessment compared the reading, math, and science skills sets of 15-year-olds in 65 countries.

 Shanghai was first, with Hong Kong SAR in second place and Finland third.
 Eight out of the 10 top spots were taken by Asia-Pacific countries or regions.

 Meanwhile the United States—once a leader in education through much of the 20th century—came in a disappointing 26th when the results of the three categories were averaged out.